exercism/go/exercises/scrabble-score/README.md

 - You can play a double or a triple letter.
 - You can play a double or a triple word.

+## Coding the solution

+Look for a stub file having the name scrabble_score.go and place your solution code in that file.

 ## Running the tests